-In 1982, Mr. Sanat Kumar Sinha visited the observation homes in Bihar to do a comparative study of various institutions for children and to find out the possible alternatives that could ensure effective implementation of Juvenile Justice Act.
+In 1982, Mr. Sanat Kumar Sinha visited the observation homes in Bihar to do a comparative study of various institutions for children and to find out the possible alternatives that could ensure effective implementation of the Juvenile Justice Act.
 He then founded the organization Bal Sakha in 1988 with the view to protect the rights of the children.
 The project holder is a member of State Selection Committee for the implementation of Juvenile Justice Act in Bihar and also the member of State Monitoring Committee on child trafficking and sexual exploitation of women.
-The Resource Organization is situated in Patna.
-It has several field offices at district level.
-From last two years the organization with CRY support has initiated community level intervention in 10 selected villahes of Patna, Munger and Bhagalpur districts in Bihar.
+This Resource Organization is situated in Patna with several field offices at district level.
+In the last 2 years, they have initiated community level intervention in 10 selected villages of Patna, Munger and Bhagalpur districts in Bihar.

-With CRY support, Bal Sakha has initiated community level intervention in 10 villages across two districts like Patna, and Bhagalpur to develop community based mechanism to create safe environment and safety net in the community for children.
-In these 10 villages BAL SAKHA is reaching out 1573 children with key focus to education, stopping child marriage and mainstreaming the child labour in the society.
-The basic objectives of this direct intervention is to experiment the child protection mechanism model in the village level as well also support the advocacy intervention in the state with the evidences.
+With CRY support, Bal Sakha has initiated community level intervention in 10 villages across 2 districts [Patna & Bhagalpur] to develop community based mechanisms to create safe environment in the community for children.
+In these 10 villages BAL SAKHA is reaching out to 1573 children with key focus on education, stopping child marriage and mainstreaming the child labor.

-- To enhance the standard of the Govt. institutions meant for the juvenile and mainstreaming of the children into the community.
+- To enhance the standard of the public institutions meant for the juvenile and mainstreaming children into the community.

 - To enhance the capacity of the personnel engaged in the JJ systems like CWC/JJB members, Police, SJPU members etc.